simnv/vas3k_music_bot/README.md

    This will create a `cookies.txt` file in your current directory with cookies from Firefox.

 3. **Alternative method using a script**:
-   If the above method doesn't work, you can use this Python script with uvx:
+   If the above method doesn't work, you can use this Python script with uv:

    ```python
    # /// script